BS-MD Accelerated Program

 Who should apply?

 Students must meet the following criteria:

-- Combined Math/Critical Reading sections* score of 1270 or greater on the SAT, or combined ACT score of 29 or greater;
+- Combined Math/Critical Reading sections* minimum score of 1270 (old version) or 1330 (new version) of the SAT, or combined ACT score of 29 or greater;

 - Placement in the top 10% of their graduating high school class, or an un-weighted GPA of 3.7;

 - Must be a Nevada resident and US Citizenship or permanent resident of the US; Non-US citizens must have a permanent resident visa and Nevada residency;

 - Attend a Nevada high school for a minimum of two years and graduate from a Nevada high school;

 - Applicants must be first-time freshman applicants to UNR or UNLV and must have applied to the undergraduate institution by February 1st.
 Students must select which university they will attend before applying to the BS-MD program;

 - Healthcare experience (hospital volunteerism, physician shadowing, etc.);